DrakezeWind/DrakezeWind/README.md

 ### 🧭 About This Account
 This GitHub profile is used for development, testing, and deployment work on Windows — mainly for projects within the **Soren Technology** ecosystem.
-My primary profile, [@Drakeze](https://github.com/Drakeze), contains detailed project showcases, portfolio links, and learning progress.
+My primary profile, [@Drakeze](https://github.com/Drakeze), features detailed project showcases, portfolio links, and a record of my learning progress.

 ---